This easy parmesan gnocchi recipe features plenty of fresh spinach. Ready in 30 minutes!

-And while gnocchi sure does shine with a bit of simple browned butter or a light tomato sauce, sometimes you just have to COVER THAT ISH IN CHEESE, y’know?
+There's no question that soft, pillowy gnocchi is one of the greatest inventions of all time.
+And while gnocchi sure does shine with a bit of simple browned butter or a light tomato sauce, sometimes you just have to COVER THAT ISH IN CHEESE, y'know?

 - No gnocchi?
 Make the sauce as instructed and serve over spaghetti (or any pasta you have on hand!), grilled chicken, zucchini noodles, or your favorite grains (rice, quinoa, and farro are all great here!)

-- Stretch this recipe and amp up the sauce by adding sautéed onion, fresh pesto, sautéed mushrooms, roasted veggies (broccoli, parsnips, brussels sprouts, and squash are some of our favorite mix-ins!) or fresh tomatoes.
+- Stretch this recipe and amp up the flavor by adding sautéed onion, fresh pesto, sautéed mushrooms, roasted veggies (broccoli, parsnips, brussels sprouts, and squash are some of our favorite mix-ins!) or fresh tomatoes.

 - Lighten your sauce up by swapping the flour and milk for our favorite Magic Cauliflower Cream Sauce!
-This quick, packed-with-veggies sauce is amazing in this recipe.

 This creamy gnocchi sauce is similar to an alfredo and is fairly rich, so we love serving it with lighter sides to balance it out!
 (Pro tip: To lighten up the sauce itself, swap the milk and flour for our Magic Cauliflower Cream!)